mgnsk/sync-format.nvim/README.md

 # sync-format.nvim

-Synchronous formatter runner for Neovim that runs after buffer write.
+Synchronous formatter runner for Neovim using in-place formatters.
+No stdin support.

 ## Installation